tokamach/AC-63/README.md

 #Astro (I need a new name)

-Astro is a game about running a spaceship, powered by a small and weak CPU.
-Debug and repair programs by toggling in and reading opcodes and data values from the front panel, and write cool programs on your CRT Terminal.
-Store spaceship control programs on Punch Cards and fly the ship with said programs.
+Astro should be a game about running a spaceship, powered by a small and weak CPU.
+I'm going for 0x10c but a couple decades back.

-See [manual.md](manual.md) for an AC-6 manual
+As of right now this repo is mostly for the AC-6 emulator I'm working on, as well as the spec and guide in [manual.md](manual.md).
+The CPU was originally 8-bit, although I'm just finishing up with making it 12.

+Goals include:

+* Create and Debug programs using the CRIMP to toggle them in.
+* Attach perpipherals like storage, printers, terminals, and more.
+* Store spaceship control programs on Punch Cards/Tape Reels.

 ![image](demo.png)